-The Division of Medicaid (DOM) and the Mississippi Department of Rehabilitation Services (MDRS) are responsible for operating the grievance and complaint system.
+DOM and the operating agency are responsible for operating the grievance and complaint system.
 DOM has the final authority over any complaint or grievance.

 c.
 Description of System.
 Describe the grievance/complaint system, including: (a) the types of grievances/complaints that participants may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms that are used to resolve grievances/complaints.
 State laws, regulations, and policies referenced in the description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).